-Figure 4 (a) show plot of the results of the principal component (PC) ASM on raw data value of contrast throughout plasmodium falciparum, the plasmodium vivax, plasmodium ovale and plasmodium malaria have not been able to provide significant separation for each class in the malaria parasite.
-It is also the case for the value of PC of the ASM to the variance (figure 4 (c)), the ASM to the IDM (Figure 4 (d)), the entropy to the ASM (Figure 4 (e)) and the contrast to the variance (Figure 4 (g)).
+Figure 4 (a) show plot of the results of the principal component (PC) ASM on raw data value of contrast throughout the plasmodium falciparum, plasmodium vivax, plasmodium ovale and plasmodium malaria have not been able to provide significant separation for each class in the malaria parasite.
+It is also the case for the value of PC of the ASM to the variance (figure 4 (c)), the ASM (Figure 4 (d)), the entropy to the ASM (Figure 4 (e)) and the contrast to the variance (Figure 4 (g)).
 The separations for each class of decoupling results were also not significant.